ericandrewlewis/netflix-library-indexer/README.md

-# Netflix Library Crawler
+# Netflix Library Indexer

 This is a program that will get a list of all movie and TV show titles in Netflix's library.

 ## See the data

-I've included the output of the crawler in the `output/` folder, split by genre as well as creating an [`output/All-Movies`](output/All-Movies) file.
+I've included the output of the indexer in the `output/` folder, split by genre as well as creating an [`output/All-Movies`](output/All-Movies) file.

 ## Running the crawler